 5. Sustainability & Responsible Outsourcing

-As sustainability becomes a critical corporate objective, outsourcing providers will need to demonstrate responsible operations, energy-efficient facilities, staff welfare, remote/hybrid work models, and also alignment with the cruise line’s ESG goals.
+As sustainability becomes a critical corporate objective, outsourcing providers will need to demonstrate responsible operations, energy-efficient facilities, staff welfare, remote/hybrid work models, and alignment with the cruise line’s ESG goals.

 6. Expanded Guest-Lifecycle Focus